Hello runners and readers

 I should get going and put my bruises to bed.
 Here are some super cute pics of Zoe.
 Isn’t she sweet???

 I am 16 for 16 so far in my February Fitness Challenge of running every day this month!
 I think my tally is somewhere around 95k so far and I am feeling pretty darn good.
 Well except for some tightness in my IT bands and a little achy-ness from yesterday’s speedy 6k.
 I am focused on staying aware of any little discomforts to make sure they don’t turn into injuries and I am rolling my IT bands out every night with my foam roller.
 FOAM ROLLERS ARE THE BEST!
 Rolling our stiff muscles hurts but its a good kind of pain, like a massage.
 Here is a how-to guide from Runner’s World.

 Only 12 days left to go to complete my challenge!
 I am pretty sure this is the most days in a row of running I’ve ever done.
-They are pretty short runs – most from 20 – 40 minutes but it all adds up… and it’s adding up to more than if I wasn’t committed to doing it daily.
+They are pretty short runs – most from 20 – 40 minutes but it’s adding up to more than if I wasn’t committed to doing it daily.
 No time for a long post tonight – I just wanted to give a little update.
 It’s dinner time and I have a well deserved veggie burger waiting for me, loaded with avocado and tomato.
 Om nom nom

 Hello there runners!